 1.1.
-William B. Gorham (c1785 – 16 May 1851) is a proven son by the Samuel J. T. Gorham note.
+William B. Gorham (c1785 – 16 May 1851) is a proven son by the Samuel J. T. Gorham note and the will.
 He married Mary Gunn, then Priscilla Pope, and had four children by each wife.
 He was in Robertson County, Tennessee by 1820 thus couldn’t be one of the males in his father’s 1820 household.
 See separate page for more detail.

 1.2.
-John A. Gorham (13 Sept 1786 – 26 August 1853) An apparent twin of George Gorham below, John A. Gorham is surely a son of John Gorham.
-An 1882 biography of his son David notes that John A. Gorham was born in September 1787 (sic) in Fayette County, married Caroline Kerr in 1813, and had ten children.30 He is in the censuses of Scott County from 1810 through 1850.
+John A. Gorham (13 Sept 1786 – 26 August 1853) An apparent twin of George Gorham below, John A. Gorham is described in an 1882 biography of his son David, which notes that John A. Gorham was born in September 1787 (sic) in Fayette County, married Caroline Kerr in 1813, and had ten children.31 He is in the censuses of Scott County from 1810 through 1850.

 1.4.
 Thomas Gorham (c1805? – ?)
 The “crippled” and “lame” son mentioned in the will.
 He is apparently one of the sons in the household in each census, most likely one of the younger sons.
 Although he was alive at his father’s death, he does not appear in the 1830 census as a head of household.

 1.5.
-Travis Gorham (c1803 – Feb 1850) may be another son, possibly one of the younger ones in the 1810/1820 household.
+Travis G. Gorham (c1803 – Feb 1850) was apparently one of the younger sons in the 1810/1820 household.
 He first appears in the 1830 census of neighboring Scott County, with two other adult males in the household.
 The 1850 mortality schedule llists his death in February 1850 at age 46.

 1.6.
 Simpson C(otton?)
-Gorham (c1797 – 1856) He seems likely to be another son.
-He married twice in Fayette County, first in 1829 to Letita (Priscilla) Boyd and in 1840 to Delilah Tompkins.
+Gorham (c1797 – 1856) He married twice in Fayette County, first in 1829 to Letita (Priscilla) Boyd and in 1840 to Delilah Tompkins.
 By 1850 he was residing in Randolph County, Missouri where he witnessed the will of his cousin Toulman Gorham.
 His own heirs included John, James Travis, Margaret, Mary, and Martha.

 1.7.
-Thornton F. Gorham (c1795 – by 1860) seems highly likely to have been another son.
-He appears in the 1830, 1840, and 1850 censuses of Hendricks County, Indiana, where he married Maria Newham in 1840.
+Thornton F. Gorham (c1795 – by 1860) He appears in the 1830, 1840, and 1850 censuses of Hendricks County, Indiana, where he married Maria Newham in 1840.
 The 1850 census indicates he was born about 1795 in Kentucky.
 His children included John A., Thornton F., Daniel S., Thomas J., William, and Priscilla Ann Gorham.
 The prevalence of “Thornton” in the Gorham family, and the names of his own children, suggest a relationship of some kind with John and Priscilla Gorham.

 1.8.
-Sally Gorum (? – ? ) She married Absalom Cavins on 11 August 1809 with the consent of her father John Gorham.
-She seems likely to be another daughter.
-(Note that John Gorham witnessed the will of Absalom Cavins’ father.)
+Sally Gorham (? – ? ) She married Absalom Cavins on 11 August 1809 with the consent of her father John Gorham.
+She may have been another daughter who died without heirs.

 1.9.
 Margaret Gorham (? – ?)
-According to a Cavins researcher, Absalom Cavins’ brother William Cavins married a Margaret Gorham about 1815.
-She seems likely to be another daughter of John Gorham.
+Absalom Cavins’ brother William Cavins married a Margaret Gorham about 1815.
+She was listed among the heirs of John Gorham in later deeds.
+34

 2.3.
 William Gorham (19 June 1798 – 18 August 1856) I haven’t traced him, but a descendant reported that he lived in Franklin County, Kentucky, married Miranda Collins as a second wife, and had at least six known children: Susan, Agnes Adaline, Robert, Mildred, Louella, and Amy Elizabeth.
 William may be the other adult male in the 1820 household of Harvey T. Gorham.